Jones Mansion

 |

-This grand house at 2908 Main Street was built in 1899 by Houston architect George E. Dickey for James Ira Campbell, a Texas lumberman who had moved to Houston from Lampasas in 1895.
+Lower Main Street in 1910 was about the most prestigious address in town, Just a few blocks away were other subjects of the present study, Joseph Presley Carter at 2604 Main, the Second Presbyterian Church at 2702 Main, Fannie Wolf at 2703 Main.
+By the middle of the next decade most of these families had moved to the newly developed River Oaks gated residential district.
+The postcard mansion was built in 1899 at 2908 Main Street by Houston architect George E. Dickey for James Ira Campbell, a Texas lumberman who had moved to Houston from Lampasas in 1895.
 The house occupied the entire block between Main, Travis, Anita, and Tuam, and was faced with cypress blocks cut to look like stone.
 The style echoed a French Chateau architectural theme with a stepped gable and flanking towers.
 Outbuildings on Travis consisted of stables, a greenhouse, and servants quarters for the maids, cooks, and gardener.

 James I. Campbell died in 1904 and Jesse Holman Jones bought his Campbell Lumber Company and his home as well to rescue him from the bankruptcy brought on by destruction of 17,000 acres of virgin pine forest.
 Jesse‘s Uncle Martin Tilford Jones had died in 1898, and his widow Louisa Woolard Jones took up residence in the home with her children and an extended family.
 This family, of course, included Jesse Jones, who lived in the house while he settled his uncle's estate, turning the stables into a garage for one of Houston's first automobiles, a pricey Pierce Arrow.
 The mansion, called “The Boarding House” by family members, was home to a rotating cast of relations: Hostess Aunt Louisa and her children, Adeline Jeanette, Augusta, and William Eli Jones and his wife Mary Belle Gibbs (who after her divorce from him married Jesse Jones in 1920) and their son Tilford.
 More than any other Houstonian, Jesse Jones shaped the 20th century face of Houston, building The Texas Company Building, The Chronicle Building [built on the site of Shearn Methodist], the Bristol Hotel extension, the Rice Hotel, the Gulf Building [See Main at Capitol].
 Jones is memorialized in many Houston landmarks: Jesse H. Jones Hall, home of the Houston Symphony; Jones High School; Jesse H. Jones School of Business at TSU; Rice University's Jesse H. Jones Graduate School of Management and The Jesse H. Jones Student Life Center; The Jesse H. Jones Student Life Center at Downtown UH; The Jones Library at the Texas Medical Center; and Jesse H. Jones Park & Nature Center in Humble. |